Siftah/get_iplayer/install/freebsd.md

 		get_iplayer --prefs-add --ffmpeg=ffmpeg1

-	**NOTE:** The `--aactomp3` option for get_iplayer will not work with either of the ffmpeg packages in FreeBSD since they are not built with the LAME MP3 encoder.
+	**FreeBSD Only:** The `--aactomp3` option for get_iplayer will not work with either of the ffmpeg packages since they are not built with the LAME MP3 encoder.

 6. Run CLI: